ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 *status: in progress*

-This cookbook presents a minimalistic, however integrated and standardised approach to metadata management.
+This recipe presents a minimalistic, however integrated and standardised approach to metadata management.
 Each data file on the file system will be accompagnied by a minimal YML metadata file.
 Automated pipelines will pick up these metadata files and publish them as valid iso19139 (or other metadata models) documents.

-The cookbook uses an incremental approach to extend the functionality of the data management system step by step.
+The recipe uses an incremental approach to extend the functionality of the data management system step by step.

 ## Quick start